 Two tips: First, use dried herbs and spices to minimize moisture in the meatball mixture.
 Moisture can make meatballs crack during frying.
 Second, test the temperature of the cooking oil by dropping in one meatball first.
 The meat should brown and cook in about three minutes.
 If the meat browns too fast, the oil is too hot.
 If the meat is still not browned but the cheese is starting to ooze out, the oil is not hot enough.
 In other words, the temperature of the oil should be such that the meatballs will cook through before the cheese fully melts and oozes out.

-- 125 g. of cheese (mozzarella, sharp cheddar and feta are great choices)
+- 125 grams cheese (mozzarella, sharp cheddar and feta are great choices)

-- 1 tsp. of salt (use more or less, depending on the saltiness of the cheese)
+- 1 teaspoon salt (use more or less, depending on the saltiness of the cheese)

-- ¼ c. of fried onion slices, homemade or store-bought
+- 1/4 cup fried shallots homemade or store-bought

 - Cut the cheese into half inch cubes.

-- In a bowl, mix together the meat, salt, pepper, herbs, egg and bread crumbs.
+- In a bowl, mix together the meat, salt, pepper, herbs, egg and panko.

 - Take about a tablespoonful of the mixture, place a piece of cheese at the center and roll to form a ball and seal in the cheese.
 Ideally, the meatball should be no more than two inches in diameter because it has to cook through in a very short time.

 - Repeat until you have used up all the meat and cheese.
 If the size of the meatballs is correct, you should have about twenty.

 - Heat the cooking oil and fry the meatballs in batches.
 Six to seven per batch.
 Fry them until golden, about three minutes.
 Drain on paper towels.